mgutz/nanoc3_blog/content/2010/01-15-getting_started_with_nanoc3_blog.html.md

 kind: article
 tags: [nanoc3]
 created_at: 2010/01/15
-excerpt: How to create a blog using nanoc3_blog starter kit.
+excerpt: How to create a blog using nanoc3_blog starter kit
 ---

+## Pre-requisites

+Know how to use command-line shell, `Ruby, HAML, SASS and Markdown`.

 ## Installation